Today’s topic will discuss the Chinese aircraft

 schedule-first-commercial-flight-not-before-2019/

 Thompson, L. (2015, September 23).
-Boeing To Build Its First Offshore Plane Factory In China
+Boeing To Build Its

 As Ex-Im Bank Withers.
 Retrieved from